An important factor affecting compilation speed and memory requirements is the

 dNil :: EmptyClass '[ ]

-= fCons @'[T 01, T 02, .., T 09] @(T 00) d01
+d00 = fCons @'[T 01, T 02, .., T 09] @(T 00) d01

-d00 = fCons @'[ T 02, .., T 99] @(T 01) d02
+d01 = fCons @'[ T 02, .., T 99] @(T 01) d02

-= fCons @'[ ] @(T 99) dNil
+d99 = fCons @'[ ] @(T 99) dNil

-d99 = fNil
+dNil = fNil

 requiresInstance :: ()

-instances we defined above turn into two functions fCons
+requiresInstance = requireEmptyClass @ExampleFields d00 (Proxy @ExampleFields)The two EmptyClass instances we defined above turn into two functions fCons

-, with types
+and fNil, with types

 fNil :: EmptyClass '[]

-which are used to construct dictionaries.
+fCons :: EmptyClass xs -> EmptyClass (x ': xs)which are used to construct dictionaries.
 These look very similar to the Nil

-, and indeed the problem is the same: we have
+and (:*) constructor of HList, and indeed the problem is the same: we have

-, and each of those records all the remaining fields,
+O(n) calls to fCons, and each of those records all the remaining fields,

-in the number of record fields.
+which is itself O(n) in the number of record fields.
 Hence, we again have core

-that is O(n²)
+that is O(n²).

 Note that this is true even though the class is empty!
 It therefore really does not matter what we put inside the class: any induction of this shape will immediately result in quadratic blow-up.
 This was already implicit in part 1 of this blog post, but it wasn’t as explicit as it perhaps should have been—at least, I personally did not have it as clearly in focus as I do now.